kej715/DtCyber/NOS2.8.7/README.md

 21, 22, and 23 too.
 The process initiated by the *expect* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
 You will see *DtCyber* start, and NOS 2.8.7 will be deadstarted and installed.
-The system will be shutdown gracefull when the installation process has completed.
+The system will be shutdown gracefully when the installation process has completed.

 | OS           | Commands                                       |